OpenKore/openkore/openkore/trunk/README.txt

 - Fix support for FreeBSD, MacOS X and other Unix.
 - Fix Sun Sparc support.
 - Fix chat room creation.
+- AutoSwitch will now not lose status effect like Twohand Quicken, when switching weapons.

 New config options:
 - dealAuto_names <list of player names>